-- Teachers will also use other teaching methods to enable pupils to learn about RSE, which are age appropriate, taking into account the developmental needs of individual pupils. - Parents are welcome to discuss with teachers their approach to SRE, the methods of teaching and learning resources to be used.
-Parents are welcome to view these materials and may borrow them to support the sex education of their children in the home context.
-Resources used by the Academy are produced for schools by educational publishers and are intended for pupils in the light of best current research into SRE.
+- Teachers will also use other teaching methods to enable pupils to learn about RSE, which are age appropriate, considering the developmental needs of individual pupils. - Parents are welcome to discuss with teachers their approach to SRE, the methods of teaching and learning resources to be used.